-The 640 ohm resistor makes sure this voltage never exceeds the above limit.
+- The 640 ohm resistor makes sure this voltage never exceeds the full charge limit.

-Two NPN transistors can be seen connected in a standard Darlington mode to the ADJ pin of the IC.
+- Two NPN transistors connected in a standard Darlington mode to the ADJ pin of the IC controls the cell temperature.

 We know that if the ADJ pin of the IC 317 is grounded, the situation completely shuts off the output voltage from it.

 It means if the transistors conduct would cause a short circuit of the ADJ pin to ground causing the output to the battery shut off.